dpalic/EclipseFolderClasspath/README.md

 The primary modification Ben Christensen made (besides renaming things to no longer say 'example') was making it handle filenames that had multiple dots (such as com.company.library.name.v2.jar).

+After not getting any response on the provided patches, I decided to create a new repository independently of the Ben Christensens changes.
+Since there are already so much changes, what only some rudimentary parts are original, all other stuff has already been changed.

-The improvements I made (Darko Palic) are to allow multiple directory containers in the classpaths and of course therefore in the eclipse launches.
+The improvements I made (Darko Palic) are to allow multiple directory containers in the classpaths and of course therefore in the eclipse launch configurations and any other eclipse runtime/classpath settings.
 The previous version had bigger issues about it.